Understanding GPU Resource Interference One Level Deeper: Introduction

-GPU utilization can be improved with spatial colocation of multiple applications, that is, allowing more than one workload to execute on a GPU concurrently~\cite{Mingcong22Reef, Ng2023Paella, Strati24Orion, Sudipta24Usher, Kim22Kscheduler, zhao2023muxflow, Gujarati2020Clockwork}.
-However, colocating applications leads to interference; this resource contention increases the execution time of individual GPU kernels.
-While prior GPU schedulers that support spatial sharing aim to minimize interference, no system currently provides reliable performance guarantees.
+GPU schedulers aim to improve utilization by colocating workloads.
+Temporal-sharing schedulers~\cite{Gujarati2020Clockwork, Xiao18Gandiva, Yu19Salus, Xi1o2020Antman, Wu23TGS} execute one workload at a time to avoid resource interference, but fail to address single-workload GPU underutilization, and can cause severe queuing delays~\cite{Strati24Orion}.
+In contrast, spatial sharing systems~\cite{Sudipta24Usher, Strati24Orion, Mingcong22Reef, Xu2022iGniter, zhang2024missile, Lim21Zico} allow concurrent workload execution, and propose strategies to minimize interference.
+However, existing spatial sharing systems do not provide reliable performance guarantees.
 Most systems rely on limited metrics to evaluate GPU resource utilization and define colocation strategies.
-For example, Orion~\cite{Strati24Orion} uses the SM utilization and roofline models of individual kernels to colocate kernels with complementary resource profiles.
-Usher~\cite{Sudipta24Usher} considers each kernel's achieved occupancy as an indicator of the kernel's computational requirements, and requires the sum of achieved occupancy values to be lower than 100\% for colocation.
-However, as we show in \S\ref{sec:issues-of-existing-estimations}, these state-of-the-art systems oversimplify GPU utilization and interference modeling, resulting in colocation decisions that can significantly degrade application performance.
+As we show in \S\ref{sec:issues-of-existing-estimations}, state-of-the-art systems such as Orion~\cite{Strati24Orion} and Usher~\cite{Sudipta24Usher} oversimplify GPU utilization and interference modeling, resulting in colocation decisions that can significantly degrade application performance.
+This prevents users from applying such colocation mechanisms in practice.

-Inspired by Ousterhout's advice to always measure one level deeper~\cite{measure-one-level-deeper} and the iBench~\cite{ibench} microbenchmark suite for quantifying interference on datacenter CPU servers, we conduct a series of experiments to more deeply understand GPU utilization and its role in the design of GPU scheduling systems.
-GPUs are inherently heterogeneous, comprising various components such as streaming multiprocessors, warp schedulers, tensor cores, high-bandwidth memory, caches, and register files.
-We use microbenchmarks\footnote{Our code is available at \href{https://github.com/eth-easl/gpu-util-interference}{{https://github.com/eth-easl/gpu-util-interference}}} to demonstrate the different resources where interference can occur, and explain how users can identify whether a kernel is susceptible to each kind of interference.
-Finally, we discuss how our insights pave the way to designing software and hardware GPU schedulers that effectively colocate applications to reduce cost while providing strict performance guarantees.